 More Americans than ever may mirror Leslie's tale.
 In a recent poll, for instance, nearly one in five U.S. college students admitted to an eating disorder.

-In February 2007, a Harvard study estimated binge eating affects more than 8 million Americans in the course of their lives.
-Anorexia afflicts nearly 2 million and bulimia nearly 3 million.
+In February 2007, a Harvard study estimated binge eating affects more than eight million Americans in the course of their lives.
+Anorexia afflicts nearly two million and bulimia nearly three million.
 Women account for two out of three cases, the study found.

 What's behind the rise in eating disorders?
 For one thing, experts' growing awareness may lead to more diagnoses.
 Another reason: A weight-obsessed culture bombarded by media "thin" messages.
 More than half of American women are trying to lose weight at any time.
 Many will develop an eating disorder, the National Eating Disorders Association says.